Did you know 'monitor' means 'to warn?

-- Changes in rangeland health usually occur gradually.
-Often human memory cannot detect this change until reminded by a historic photograph or some other artifact.
+- Early Warning: Rangeland health deteriorates before livestock production or other uses decline.
+Further, changes in rangeland health usually occur gradually.
+Often human memory cannot detect changes until reminded by a historic photograph or some other artifact.
+Monitoring can tell you if you are moving in an undesirable direction in time to make a necessary change.

-- Well-designed monitoring programs provide a record of responsible stewardship and success stories that can encourage other land managers to monitor.
+- Have Data to Back You Up: Well-designed monitoring programs provide a record of responsible stewardship and success stories that can defend your management, and/or encourage other land managers to monitor.

 Select a monitoring location.
 For many, deciding the location of plots seems to be the hardest part of monitoring.
 Fortunately, there are some basic guidelines we can follow to ensure that our monitoring locations are in line with our goals and objectives and will provide information that truly reflects what we want to monitor.